pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 - fillWith: items

 Any query has special parameter #requiredResult which specifies what kind of result should represent retrieved items.
-It is an instance of result which used as prototype to create actual result instances.
+It is an instance of result which is used as prototype to create actual result instances.

 When query is executed at first time the navigation environment prepares new instance of required result: